gmbolt/gmbolt.github.io/pages/phd.md

 This project was a collaboration between ~~~<a href="https://www.lancaster.ac.uk/stor-i/" target="_blank">STOR-i</a>~~~, the Centre for Doctoral Training (CDT) at Lancaster University where I did my PhD, and ~~~<a href="https://www.elsevier.com/en-gb" target="_blank">Elsevier</a>~~~, an academic publishing company.
 Elsevier provide various online services and tools for researchers, such as ~~~<a href="https://www.mendeley.com/" target="_blank">Mendeley</a>~~~ and ~~~<a href="https://www.sciencedirect.com/" target="_blank">ScienceDirect</a>~~~, and were interested in the problem of **user segmentation** - understanding who their users are and how they interact with their platforms.
 Our goal was to develop novel methodologies to assist with this task.

 Of particular interest at the time was analysis of **clickstream data** (Fig. 1), which contains information regarding visits of users to Elseiver webpages.
-The data has two key properties which decided to leverage.
+The data has two key properties which we decided to leverage.
 Namely, it is both **intermittent** and **bursty**, with cascades of clicks in quick succession followed by periods of inactivity.
 As we will show, this provided a means to interpret this as **network data**.

 \figenv{
     /assets/phd-diagrams/clickstream_data.png